ACS Award In Chromatography

-Tanaka, 63, completed his formal education in chemistry at Kyoto University.
-In 1968, he graduated with a bachelor's degree, and two years later, he completed a master's degree.
-In 1973, he received a D.Sc. degree in chemistry, also from Kyoto University.
-He then moved to the U.S. for six years of postdoctoral research, spending two years each at the University of Pennsylvania; the University of Washington, Seattle; and Northeastern University.
-In 1979, Tanaka returned to Japan to take up a position as instructor at Kyoto Institute of Technology.
-He was named associate professor there in 1987, and in 1991, he was promoted to professor.
+Winning the ACS award is important, Brinkman says, because it shows that people recognize the high quality of his work over the past three decades.
+But he emphasizes that it was not just his work, but also that of his students and collaborators.

-Tanaka has published nearly 200 scholarly papers and book chapters.
-He has served as editor of the Journal of Chromatography A and the Journal of Separation Science for 10 years and also serves or has served as an editorial board member of those and other journals.
+Officially retired, but still publishing chromatography papers, Brinkman lives with his wife, Jacqueline, and four dogs “in a beautiful part of the province of Zeeland, close to the North Sea beach” in the Netherlands.
+In his free time, he can be found gardening and reading history books, “with a special appreciation for the accomplished narrative style of so many British authors.”
+He also enjoys time with his three daughters and three grandchildren.

-Tanaka will present the award address before the Division of Analytical Chemistry during the fall national meeting in Washington, D.C.
+Brinkman will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.

 Join the conversation